Frankie the flamingo news 2025

 Chick still very shaky in the nest.

-This wonderful photograph shows Edwina feeding her chick a special high energy red liquid known as crop milk which is crucial for the first weeks of the chick’s life before it transitions to eating adult food.
+This wonderful photograph shows Edwina feeding her chick a special high-energy red liquid known as crop milk, which is crucial for the first weeks of the chick’s life before it transitions to eating adult food.

-BELOW: Both parents Edwina on the nest and Anthony on the right, with their new chick.
+Below: Both parents, Edwina on the nest and Anthony on the right, with their new chick.

-BELOW: Chick hatch early in the morning and was visable to visitors when they ariived at 10am.
+Below: The chick hatched early in the morning and was visible to visitors when they arrived at 10am.
+Still with egg-shell in the nest, the chick looks good and healthy.